MultiTonic/thinking-dataset/prompts/most_recent_work.md

    - Removed `get_dataset_file_list` method.
    - Updated method dependencies to use the new operation classes.

+4. **Refactored Download Logic:**
+   - Moved dataset download logic from `DatasetDownloads` to `commands/download.py` for better modularity and clarity.
+   - Updated `commands/download.py` to handle the download process using the `download_dataset` function.

 ### Documentation Updates
 1. **Changelog:**
    - Updated the changelog to include recent changes and refactor details: